“Do not wait to strike till the iron is hot; make it hot by striking.” —WB Yeats

 “City Lights” is in Fiction on the Web May 2018.
 An earlier version of the story appeared as “The Light Pool” on LingoBites* in 2017.
 Mitchell: “I often write sympathetic characters.
 Not here.
 I’ve scraped the bottom of the pit.
 They are a loathsome bunch.”

-“I am Otter” first appeared in The Machinery – A Literary Collection You can buy a print edition containing this story of cultural Otterites, here: https://themachineryindia.com/2017/03/24/the-machinery-fauna-paperback/
+“I am Otter” first appeared in The Machinery – A Literary Collection.

-riverbabble, based in the Bay Area of Northern California, is publishing a reprint of the story, “Nothing to Lose”.
+riverbabble, formerly based in the Bay Area of Northern California, published a reprint of the story, “Nothing to Lose”.
 This story of everyday heroism, of grinding it out, is one of the author’s most heartfelt as it takes a look at characters not unlike those from his own past.
-The story runs from July to December 2018 and is the author’s third contribution to editor Leila Rae’s long-running literary journal.
+The story ran from July to December 2018 and was the author’s third contribution to Editor Leila Rae’s long-running literary journal.

 With baseball as a touchstone, “Groota Pieter” looks at immigrant experiences at opposite ends of a man’s lifetime.
 It all begins with a tall tale.